-Help the Nautica Malibu Triathlon raise funds for Pediatric Cancer Research at Children’s Hospital Los Angeles and improve your swim!
+Help the Nautica Malibu Triathlon presented by Bank of America raise funds for Pediatric Cancer Research at Children’s Hospital Los Angeles and improve your swim!

 Are you anxious about the swim leg of the Nautica Malibu Triathlon?
 Looking to improve your swim?

-The Nautica Malibu Triathlon would like to invite you to the Nautica Malibu Triathlon – Fundraiser Swim Clinic Series.
-The Swim Clinics are provided to all those who register for the swim clinics and raise a minimum of $350 (if you are a member of a corporate team) or a minimum of $500 (if you are not a member of a corporate team).
+The Nautica Malibu Triathlon presented by Bank of America would like to invite you to the Merrill Lynch Swim Clinic Series.
+The Swim Clinics are provided to all those who register for the swim clinics and raise a minimum of $350 for CHLA.

 A USAT fee of $15 applies during registration for the swim clinics for non-annual USAT members.

 Only one USAT fee is required per person per swim clinic series.